 The flour: I have tested out a number of gluten-free flours over the years and I’ve found the best results with Bob’s Red Mill Gluten Free 1-to-1 Baking Flour (GMO-free).
 I like to avoid gluten-free flour mixes that contain conventional potato and corn starch.
 Be wary of non-organic potato and corn as these are are grown with pesticides and are commonly genetically modified.

-The Oats: In the fall of 2014 I attended a cooking demo at Gluten Free Garage, hosted by Ashley Wittig, the owner of local Toronto Bunner’s Vegan and Gluten-Free Bake Shop.
+The Oats: A couple of years ago I attended a cooking demo at Gluten Free Garage, hosted by Ashley Wittig, the owner of local Toronto Bunner’s Vegan and Gluten-Free Bake Shop.
 During the demo Ashley Wittig explained that oats are gluten-free by nature but are sometimes contaminated during processing or even in the field during production.
 If you are celiac or have a gluten sensitivity be sure to select oats that have a “gluten-free” label on the packaging.

 Vegan Apple Crisp (gluten-free option)